Interferon is usually given as a shot under the

 the drug at bedtime along with a pain reliever such as acetaminophen (for

-blood counts, which may increase your risk of infection or bleeding.
+blood cell counts, which may increase your risk of infection or bleeding.

 See Drug Reference for a full list of side effects.
 (Drug